satyamsoni2211/lazy_env_configurator/README.md

         dot_env_path = Path(__file__).parent/'.env'
   ```

   - `contained`: This variable is responsible for behaviour of the container.
 If this is set to `False`, all the `env` variables read from `.env` file would be populated to `os.environ` and available globally.
 If this is set to `True`, environment variables would only be contained in the container itself.
 This would help to create configuration containers with different env settings.
-It `contained` is set to true and no `.env` file is present, it raises `EnvWarning` and fallback to Environment variables.
+It `contained` is set to true and no `.env` file is present, it will fallback to Environment variables. default `True`.
 Eg:

   ```python
   class Config(BaseConfig):